 - Soak skewers in water for 20 to 30 minutes.

-- Preheat gas grill for medium heat.
+- Preheat gas grill for medium high heat.
 Alternately thread marinated vegetables and pineapples onto the skewers.

 - Cook skewers on preheated grill in aluminum plate on medium to low heat for 5 minutes.
 Then turn them around and grill the other side for 5 minutes.